digiv3rse/assets/docs/authentication/authentication.md

 We use JSON Web Tokens (JWT) as our authentication layer.
 This token can also be used in your own server-side application using the the [Verify JWT](./verify-jwt.md) functionality.

-To validate their ownership of the EVM address linked to the Lens profile, we require a signed message from the associated Ethereum wallet as part of the authentication process.
+To validate their ownership of the EVM address linked to the DiGi profile, we require a signed message from the associated Ethereum wallet as part of the authentication process.
 This is covered in detail in the following sections.

-## Full authentication example using LensClient SDK
+## Full authentication example using DiGiClient SDK

 Using the SDK to authenticate requires a wallet / signer from your Ethereum library of choice and follow the steps: